tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

 **NOTE:**  eduPersonScopedAffiliation is a multi-valued attribute with a controlled vocabulary and, importantly, where an the [vocabulary definition]({{< ref "/technical/attributes/edupersonaffiliation.md" >}}) says "implies…" the implied values must also be included in the returned set.

-> Microsoft Entra ID currently does not support multi-valued user extension attributes {.message-box}
+> Microsoft Entra ID currently does not support multi-valued user extension attributes.
+We have a federation-specific workaround.
+{.message-box}

 As many institutions use user extension attributes to store affiliation information, you can work around this problem by (re-)configuring the Attribute claims *transform* rule for eduPersonScopedAffiliation to release an attribute *Named* `scopedAffiliationSingleton` in SAFIRE's custom *Namespace* of [`https://safire.ac.za/namespace/claims`]({{< ref "/namespace/claims.md" >}}) with attribute values that are separated by a space, and meet the format rules described in eduPersonAffiliation, scoped to your realm.
 If your Entra ID IdP asserts `scopedAffiliationSingleton` correctly, the SAFIRE federation hub will reformat it into a multi-valued eduPersonScopedAffiliation attribute for you.